sametcn99/ResumeBuilder/readme.md

 # Resume Builder
-this app generates your CV as json file i don't know why
+this app generates your CV as json file <br>
+i don't know why